larsdehlwes/Submission_-_FieldPRO/README.md

 * precipitation (in mm)

 ## Observations
+* **Obviously, I had to mess up the time zones.
+Pretty big mistake.
+Will fix tomorrow.
+The way that I handled the analysis, however, this effectively does not change my results.
+For future endeavours, I certainly should fix this.**
-In favor of development speed I disregarded the minor data gaps and treated the row index as a measure of time.
+* In favor of development speed I disregarded the minor data gaps and treated the row index as a measure of time.
 In production, it may be worth to handle this issue with more care.
 However, as there are only a few (<1%) gaps or irregularities in the data, I preferred coding speed over detail for this challenge.